meedan/check-meme/README.md

-# Meme Buster Prototype
+# Memebuster Prototype

-Checkdesk Meme Buster is Meedan's fork of the Vox "Meme v.2" project.
+Memebuster is Meedan's fork of the Vox "Meme v.2" project.

 ## Install